University of Calcutta: Jurisdiction

-Faculties and departments
+Faculties, departments and centers

 The university has 60 departments organized into seven faculties: arts, commerce, social welfare and business management, education, journalism and library science, engineering and technology, fine arts, music and home science, law and science; and an agriculture institute with six departments.

 To provide agricultural education and research, the Institute of Agricultural Science was established under the University of Calcutta.
 It was founded by Pabitra Kumar Sen, who was the Khaira Professor of Agriculture (another endowment chair) in the early 1950s.
-Initial efforts began as early as 1913, but the first institute was set up only in 1939 at Barrackpore (a city near Kolkata) by the university, following the establishment of Imperial Council of Agricultural Research (now known as Indian Council of Agricultural Research) in 1926.
+Initial efforts began as early as 1913, but the first institute was set up only in 1939 at Barrackpore (a city near Kolkata) by the university, following the establishment of the Imperial Council of Agricultural Research (now known as the Indian Council of Agricultural Research) in 1926.
 Although it was shut down in 1941 due to World War II.
-Then, in 1954, a postgraduate department in agriculture was started in Ballygunge Science College by the university, with agricultural botany as the only subject and two years later, Veterinary Science Institute of the university was included and the department was upgraded into a faculty called agriculture and veterinary science.
-In 2002 university decided to reopen undergraduate agriculture course in the agricultural experiment farm campus at Baruipur, a city in the south of Calcutta.
+Then, in 1954, a postgraduate department in agriculture was started in Ballygunge Science College by the university, with agricultural botany as the only subject; two years later, a Veterinary Science Institute was included and the department was upgraded into a faculty called agriculture and veterinary science.
+In 2002 university decided to reopen undergraduate agriculture courses in the agricultural experiment farm campus at Baruipur, a city south of Calcutta.
 In the same year, the department was restructured as a separate Institute of Agricultural Science.

 The Faculty of Arts consists of 23 departments; commerce consists of three departments; education, journalism and library science consist of three departments; engineering and technology consist of eight departments; science has 22 departments and home science offers courses on subjects such as food and nutrition, human development, and home science.
 The Faculty of Law was established in January 1909 as the University College of Law.
 It was granted status as the university's department of law in February 1996.
 This campus is popularly known as Hazra Law College.
 The faculty has many luminaries associated with it, including Rajendra Prasad, Rashbehari Ghose, and Chittaranjan Das.

 Academics

 Admission

 For undergraduate courses—Arts (BA), Commerce (B.Com.) and Science (BSc) streams (except engineering courses)—one can apply directly for multiple courses based on their Higher Secondary School Certificate examination or any equivalent exam results.
-Students are shortlisted according to their marks and the number of seats available.
+Students are shortlisted according to their marks and the number of places available.
 For some departments, entrance exams may take place at the sole discretion of the head of the department.
 Anyone can apply within five years of passing the Higher Secondary Examination.
 For engineering courses, admission is based on the West Bengal Joint Entrance Examination (WBJEE) rankings.
-While, for postgraduate courses and doctoral degree courses, one has to take an entrance exam/written test given by the university or any national level exam related to the subject, held by the UGC.
-A merit list is prepared on the basis of the results of the exams.
+Meanwhile, for postgraduate courses and doctoral degree courses, one has to take an entrance exam or written test given by the university or any national level exam related to the subject, held by the UGC.
+A merit list is prepared on the basis of the exam results.